 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

+The holiday season is well underway, which means your wallet is likely starting to feel the pinch.
 While many people may be using their credit cards this season to put off paying for holiday gifts and travel until after the new year, credit cards can also be a valuable tool for saving on expensive year-end purchases.

 To give a better idea of the creative ways you can pocket a bit of extra savings, here are just a few real-life examples from people who have used their credit cards to save money during the holiday season.

 1. Maximize cash back rewards